-Taylor Business Institute was founded in 1962 as the Nancy Taylor Speedwriting Secretarial School of Chicago, Inc., to offer basic secretarial skills to Chicago area residents.
-From 1964 until the early 1970's, the school offered women secretarial training, modeling, poise, and finishing skills.
-With a change of ownership in 1969, the school began to change its focus from modeling and finishing skills to the development of employable skills.
+Taylor Business Institute (TBI) was founded in 1962 as the Nancy Taylor Speedwriting Secretarial School of Chicago, Inc., with the mission of providing secretarial training to Chicago-area residents.
+From 1964 until the early 1970s, the school expanded its offerings to include secretarial training, modeling, poise, and finishing skills for women.
+In 1969, under new ownership, the institution shifted its focus from modeling and finishing skills to developing employable and career-oriented skills to better serve the changing workforce needs.

-In August 1973, the institution received its first accreditation.
-In December 1975, to reflect its mission to provide broader opportunities for students seeking business education, the college's name was changed to Taylor Business Institute, and in 1983, the college received approval to grant its first associate degree.
-In February 2017, Taylor Business Institute was regionally accredited by the Higher Learning Commission (HLC).
-This accreditation affords the college the ability to offer its graduates transfer credits opportunities to major colleges and universities in the United States.
+In August 1973, TBI received its first accreditation.
+To reflect its evolving mission and commitment to broader educational opportunities, the institution was renamed Taylor Business Institute in December 1975.
+In 1983, it received approval to offer its first associate degree, marking a significant milestone in its academic expansion.
+Further strengthening its academic standing, TBI achieved regional accreditation from the Higher Learning Commission (HLC) in February 2017, enabling students to transfer credits to major colleges and universities across the United States.

-Today, progressive, business-minded men and women call Taylor Business Institute their home for education and training.
-TBI's programs provide students with essential skills in such areas as robotics, information technology, electronics engineering, accounting, entrepreneurship, medical billing and coding and the broad field of criminal justice.
-TBI's associate degree programs also provide students with a core foundation in general education necessary for success in today's diverse society and global workforce.
-This general education core also supports TBI's English as a Second Language certificate program.
+Today, TBI is home to business-minded, career-focused individuals seeking education and professional training.
+The college offers career-driven programs in information technology, electronics engineering, accounting, entrepreneurship, medical billing and coding, and criminal justice, equipping students with the critical skills required for today's workforce.
+Additionally, TBI's associate degree programs provide a strong foundation in general education, ensuring students' readiness for a dynamic and evolving global economy.
+The general education core also supports TBI's English as a Second Language (ESL) certificate program, further enhancing student success.